Aboriginal Health

 Mental Health and Alcohol and Other Drug services

-Who: Aboriginal and Torres Strait Islander People aged 16+
+Eligibility: The service is for Aboriginal and Torres Strait Islander People aged 16+

 Cost: All services are fully funded

-Provider: Riverina Medical and Dental Aboriginal Corporation and Griffith Aboriginal Medical Service
+Provider: Riverina Medical and Dental Aboriginal Corporation, and Griffith Aboriginal Medical Service

 Location: Wagga Wagga and Griffith